New for Fall 2025: Consignment Support included with every 🍂 Fall Closet Refresh Session 🍂 4h minimum

-Updated September 10, 2024
+Updated September 26, 2025

-The landscape of personal paperwork is changing!
-Bills, paystubs, bank statements, product manuals, and many government-issued documents can now be found easily online, but worrying about discarding a document we may later require is a valid and common fear.
-At the same time, an increasing number of us are working and studying from home and feeling stretched to the limits of our spaces.
-Since our homes can only contain so many desks and offices, it’s worthwhile to take a closer look at how and why we store paperwork in order to make room for new ways of living in our homes.
+At the same time, more of us are working and studying from home, and our living spaces feel stretched to the limit.
+Since our homes can only contain so many desks, file cabinets, and offices, it’s worthwhile to take a closer look at how and why we store paperwork—and how we can reduce paper clutter to make room for the way we live today.

 Documents